kanryu/lodepng-turbo/README.md

 ## Background
 lodepng-turbo is a PNG image codec that uses SIMD instructions (MMX, SSE2, AVX2, NEON) to accelerate baseline PNG decompression on x86, x86-64, ARM systems.
-On x86 and x86-64 systems. lodepng-turbo is twice as fast as libpng, but it may be slower elsewhere.
+On x86 and x86-64 or ARM systems. lodepng-turbo is twice as fast as libpng, but it may be slower elsewhere.
 With lodepng-turbo, its highly optimized libdeflate and parng prediction routines perform significantly better than lodepng and libpng.

 lodepng-turbo implements both the traditional lodepng API and the less powerful but more direct TurboPNG API.